6 Tips to Find the Right Sacred Art For Your Church

 It’s important to always let the Lord lead your decision, ask Christ to guide your heart and lead your search.
 As a sacred artist, I’ve learned the most important part is to first sit in adoration and listen to the Lord.
 For anything to be done well, the Holy Spirit needs to be the one moving.
 I truly believe He will inspire your heart to the right type of sacred art for your church, the right themes, and the right artist to do the job.
 All you have to do is ask.

-2. Next, ask yourself what your community needs to be reminded of most.
+2. Next, ask yourself: what does your community need?

 From all the time you spend with your parishioners, what is it that they need to see most?
-Maybe it’s a reminder of the true presence in the Eucharist, maybe they would benefit from seeing what leads them to again hope in God’s Mercy or maybe to recall there is a heaven and hell.
+Maybe it’s a reminder of the true presence in the Eucharist.
+Or maybe they would benefit from seeing what leads them to again hope in God’s Mercy.
+Perhaps it is to recall there is a heaven and hell.
 If you’re not quite sure about this answer yet, begin conversations with folks and write down common threads you notice.

 3. Does your community have a patron saint or special devotion to Christ or Our Lady?

-Having this saint or a special devotion portrayed visually can bear much fruit in your community so they can visualize what is a strong core charisma for your parish.
+A saint or a special devotion portrayed visually can bear much fruit in your community.
+People can visualize and internalize that core charisma of your parish.

-4. Explore where this work of sacred art for your church should be displayed.
+4. Explore location.
+Where will this work of sacred art for your church be displayed?

 Is it best in front of the church or in the back as they begin to leave?
-The theme can be what determines the best location, though sometimes it may be due simply to what space is available.
+The theme can help determine the best location, or sometimes it may be due simply to what space is available.
 Keep in mind, anything closer to the Altar should help the congregation enter deeper into the Eucharist in some way.
 For side art or something in the back of the church, you can have separate spaces to pray with different saints, devotions or the concept of the call to evangelization.

 Church of Saints Peter & Paul-Istanbul.
 An example of traditional sacred art.